 We consider here the case where the distributed system activities are seen as collaborations among several components.

+*********

 Architecture

-Static Case (text from Bochmann[1]) Fig .1
+Static Derivation Process (text from Bochmann[1])

-In Bochmann’s paper[], his work was concerned with the transformation from a global requirements model, which describes the functional behavior of a distributed system in an abstract manner, to a distributed system design where the different system components are identified and their behavior must be determined such that their interactions give rise to a behavior satisfying the global requirements model.
-This transformation is called design synthesis as shown in Figure 1.
-At the design level, the behavior of the different system components are often modeled using communicating state machines or modeling languages such as SDL or UML State Diagrams.
+In Bochmann’s paper[1], his work was concerned with the transformation from a global requirements model, which describes the functional behavior of a distributed system in an abstract manner, to a distributed system design where the different system components are identified and their behavior must be determined such that their interactions give rise to a behavior satisfying the global requirements model.
+This transformation is called design synthesis as shown in Fig.3.
+1. At the design level, the behavior of the different system components are often modeled using communicating state machines or modeling languages such as SDL or UML State Diagrams.
 The translation from these models into implementation code can be largely automated.

-Fig. 1.
-Different types of system models (taken from [1])
+Fig. 3.1.
+A Derivation model (from [1])

 *************

-Dynamic Case (Cong-Err) Fig 2
+Dynamic Derivation Process

 The key components of our dynamic derivation process architecture are: the Global System Component, the Meta Structural Component, and the Meta Behavioral Component (as shown in Fig. 3.2).

-for Dynamic Evolution
+Fig. 3.2.
+Gobal System architecture for Dynamic Evolution

-Bochmann Approach Overview
+Bochmann’s Approach Overview

 Our approach starts basically from the work done by G.v.
 Bochmann [1] which provides a formal approach and an algorithm for deriving a distributed system components from a system global behavior specification.
-A global specification consists in a behavior expression using the operators shown in Table1.
-A set of calculating rules is show in Table 2, and the definition of the translation function Tc, the hart of the derivation algorithm, is shown in Table 3.
+A global specification consists in a behavior expression using the operators shown in Table 4.1.
+A set of calculating rules is show in Table 4.2, and the definition of the translation function Tc, the hart of the derivation algorithm, is shown in Table 4.3.